TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

    This solution is used to format text (bold, italic, underlined, ...), create lists or tables, etc..
-   Character of these options is that they are predefined in the RTE and and wrap selected content in html-tags, usually without any attributes like `id`, `class` or more.
+   Character of these options is that they are predefined in the RTE and and wrap selected content in html-tags, by default without any attributes like `id`, `class` or more.

 #.
 Advanced text-formatting can be achieved with predefined blocks and